 Little Known Rules and Guidelines of Texas Divorce Law

-Some people mistakenly believe that filing for divorce is simple.
+Some people mistakenly believe that filing for divorce in Houston is simple.
 In reality, divorce law in Texas is quite complex with an array of rules and regulations that must be adhered to in order to obtain a legal divorce.

 For example, to be able to file for divorce in Texas, either you or your spouse needs to be a resident of the state for at least six months prior to filing.
 Furthermore, you or your spouse needs to have resided in the county where the petition is filed for at least 90 days prior.

 If you or your spouse is pregnant, you may need to wait even longer to file for divorce.
 Why?